TrungNguyen1909/writeups/GGCTF20/index.md

 - `rbx` and `rdi` will store the address of the rwx page
 - `r15` will store the address of our original buffer

-This enables us to RETURN an arbitrary number of values by write to `r15+X`, then read it back in JavaScript.
+This enables us to RETURN an arbitrary number of values from the shellcode by writing to `[r15+X]`, then read it back in JavaScript.

 For me, I read the return pointer from `[rsp]` to get a function pointer,